starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/overview.md

 lifecycle rules.

 The goal is not one framework with incidental ports.
-React, Preact, Vue, and Svelte are first-class targets for the public docs.
+React, Preact, Vue, and Svelte are public docs targets, with adapter coverage maturing at different speeds.

 ## Same model, native edges